 - Unplug the Crock-Pot.
 With two forks, shred the chicken in the Crock-Pot, add cheddar cheese, and stir to evenly coat the chicken.

 - Preheat oven to 400 F. Then spoon shredded chicken into the center of the flour tortillas.
-Roll tightly, and place on a parchment-lined baking sheet.
+Roll tightly.
+(This step is so easy, even kids can help.)
+Then place on a parchment-lined baking sheet.
 Spray generously with olive oil spray.

 - Cook in preheated oven for 8-12 minutes, or until tortillas are crisp.
 Serve with salsa or cilantro-ranch for dipping.